aieng-lab/gradiend/README.md

 `changed_model_selection` | Generates a table with the statistics of the selected (de-) biased models (from `gradiend.evaluation.analyze_decoder.default_evaluation()`
-`gender_predictions` | Plots predicted female and male probabilities for simple masking task to evaluate overfitting `example_predictions` | Generates example predictions for the selected (de-) biased as a LaTeX table `setups.race.model_selection` | Generates plots and tables regarding the model selection `setups.race.encoder_stats` | Generates plots and tables regarding the encoder analysis
+`gender_predictions` | Plots predicted female and male probabilities for simple masking task to evaluate overfitting `example_predictions` | Generates example predictions for the selected (de-) biased as a LaTeX table `setups.race_religion.model_selection` | Generates plots and tables regarding the model selection `setups.race_religion.encoder_stats` | Generates plots and tables regarding the encoder analysis

 > **__NOTE:__** To enable LaTeX plotting with your desired font, you need to adjust the `init_matplotlib()` function default arguments in the gradiend.util.py` file.